19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/DC.md

 ## Common DCs

-The stated difficulty is relatively to someone who is skilled at the task at hand.
+The stated difficulty is relative to someone who is skilled at the task at hand.

 - 10 for "easy" checks
-- 15 for "normal" checks *(default)*
+- 15 for "normal" checks
 - 20 for "hard" checks
 - 25 for "extreme" checks